Dating after divorce is nothing like dating as a never-married-before person.

 The only thing I would recommend is to reconnect with “real” friends or make new “real” friends, you really only need people who truly care for you and should stay away from superficial connections.

-It is also perhaps time to clean up your social circle from friendships which do not serve you.
+It is also perhaps time to clean up your social circle from friendships that do not serve you.
 Get rid of fake people.

-Now, to the question how long should you wait before dating?
+Now, to the question how long should you wait before dating after divorce?

-There isn’t one time frame that works for everybody, but one guideline would be to wait for 6 months to 1 year before you consider dating again.
+There isn’t a one-time frame that works for everybody, but one guideline would be to wait for 6 months to 1 year before you consider dating again.

-The right time for you before you consider dating after divorce is as long as it takes to accomplish all these things.
+The right time for you before you consider dating after divorce is as long as it takes to go through all these steps.

 I recommend you start with creating your free profile on dating websites as it is low effort ( compared to other things) and does not require a commitment on your side right away ( sign in and out whenever you wish).